Here for It All: Background and release

-Following the release of Carey's fifteenth studio album Caution (2018), she went on to release various special anniversary editions of past albums from her discography.
+Following the release of Mariah Carey's fifteenth studio album, Caution (2018), she went on to release various special anniversary editions of past albums from her discography.
+She also released the compilation album The Rarities (2020), as part of the 30th anniversary of her debut album, and the television special Mariah Carey's Magical Christmas Special (2020) and its accompanying soundtrack.

 In November 2023, Carey revealed to Entertainment Tonight that she was working on a new album, and had about 10 songs ready to release.
 She noted that the album would reflect her personal journey particularly over the past decade, describing it as "summer-y".
-In June 2025, it was announced Carey had signed a multi album deal with the independent music company Gamma.
-She released the lead single, "Type Dangerous", that same month, and its second single "Sugar Sweet" a month later.
+In June 2025, Carey began posting teasers on her social media, including a clip where she is listening to a track called "T:D_MC16.mp3" and her car's license plate reads "MC16".
+The album's lead single, "Type Dangerous", followed on June 6, marking Carey's first release under Gamma, following her multi-album deal with the media company.

 On July 20, 2025, she released a 37-second montage on her social media platforms celebrating her discography.
-A day later, Carey revealed the album artwork through a short teaser video in which she appears strutting in spike heels before singing a snippet of the album's title track.
-Carey discussed the creative process behind the album during an Apple Music conversation with American singer-songwriter SZA, explaining that she selected "Here for It All" as the title track and final song early in the project.
-She emphasized that the placement and choice were intentional, aiming for a satisfying conclusion to the album.

-Here for It All was released on September 26, 2025, and marks her third album with L.A.
+The following day, Carey revealed the album artwork through a short teaser video in which she appears strutting in spike heels before singing a snippet of the album's title track.
+Here for It All was released on September 26, 2025, and is her third album with L.A.
 Reid as executive producer.
-It includes guest appearances from Shenseea, Kehlani, Anderson .Paak, and the Clark Sisters.
-The album is Carey's first independent album, released under her own imprint, Mariah, and media company Gamma.
+It includes guest appearances from Anderson .Paak, Kehlani, Shenseea, and the Clark Sisters.
+The album is Carey's first independent album, released under her own imprint, Mariah, and Gamma.